julienrull/inferno/README.md

 > However, it is designed to be as generic as possible to support common project structures, which might make it useful for others as well.
 > It works well for small to medium-sized projects (not yet tested on larger ones).

+## Documentation
+Documentation is not yet written.
+In the meantime, you can check the `examples` folder for basic usage.

 ## Availability
 - ✅ Linux
 - ❌ Windows (work in progress)
 - ❌ MacOS (work in progress)

+## ROADMAP
+Not necessarily in that order
+- [x] Linux working alpha
+- [ ] Windows alpha
+- [ ] MacOS alpha
+- [ ] Better config API
+- [ ] Documentation